cogcmd/aws-cfn/README.md

 ## Configuration

 This bundle requires access to an Amazon Web Services account and a Git repository.
-Detailed instructions for configuring this access are available in the README in the GitHub repository located at the URL specified in the **Homepage** section below.
+The following configuration variables may be defined using Cog dynamic configuration:

 * `AWS_ACCESS_KEY_ID`
   > ID of the access key used to authenticate with the AWS API.
 Required if IAM instance metadata not used.